-The ultimate in-depth guide to choosing the best headphones and earbuds for sleeping
+Our in-depth roundup and guide to choosing the best headphones and earbuds for sleeping and relaxation

 Why wear sleeping headphones?

 Noisy neighbours, a partner who snores, anxiety, or a racing mind.
 These are just some of the reasons why many people choose to wear headphones to sleep.

 Sleeping headphones come in many different styles and form factors, depending on your comfort preferences, and whether you need features like wireless Bluetooth streaming or active noise cancellation.

 So in order to help you make the best buying choices, we’ve written the ultimate guide to choosing the best headphones for sleeping in 2018, including our top recommendations, along with exclusive offers and discounts only available at SleepGadgets.io

 Best On-Ear Sleep HeadphonesExclusive 10% off BedPhonesUse coupon :SLEEPGADGETS10